hammer-space/hstk/INSTALL.Linux.md

 ## Installation instructions for Linux

-hstk requires python 3 to run and can only operate against a Hammerspace SMB endpoint.
+hstk requires python 3 to run and can only operate against a Hammerspace NFS or SMB endpoint.

 1. Ensure that an up2date version of python3 is installed
 ```